 Figures 1b and 1c suggest a slightly different conclusion than Figure 1a.
 When scaled by either payroll (1b) or the ADC (1c), employer contributions show a stark increase in 2022.
 As shown in Appendix Figure 2, payroll declined precipitously relative to the pre-pandemic trend as a result of the lay-offs that took place in the public sector in 2021 and 2022.
-The ADC declined both because of the reductions to payroll but also because of the strong performance of equity markets, which lowered unfunded liabilities.
+The ADC declined both because of the reductions to payroll but also because of the strong performance of equity markets in 2020-2021, which lowered unfunded liabilities.
 Thus, it appears that, in light of these decreases, generous federal assistance allowed governments to maintain their contributions in line with the pre-pandemic trend, effectively enabling them to contribute more than was recommended by actuaries.
-Prior to the pandemic, the average government contributed approximately 96 percent of the recommended amount.
-In 2022, (employer) contributions increased to approximately 103% of the recommended amount.
+Prior to the pandemic, the average government contributions increased to approximately 103 percent of the recommended amount.
 While these results are merely descriptive, they preview our more formal quantitative findings below.